zrnorth/zz-rune/README.md

-This is a tool for determining optimal runes in League of Legends through crowdsourcing professional players.
+This is a tool for determining optimal runes and masteries in League of Legends through crowdsourcing professional players.

 We have a giant list of pro player IDs, which we query for recent games with the inputted champion.
-The most popular rune setups can easily be determined from this dataset.
+The most popular rune and mastery setups can easily be determined from this dataset.

 This project uses the Riot API for League of Legends (https://developer.riotgames.com/api/methods).